 FROM COLWAY TO CLAQUE

-In the past few months, I have been focussed on writing my book on community plays, it’s the cathartic experience I always knew it would be, a process that throws up as many questions for me as answers.
+In the past few months, I have been focussed on writing my book on community plays, it’s a cathartic experience I always knew it would be a process that throws up as many questions for me as answers.
 It’s come at a time too when I have been exploring methods to collaborate and devise with communities at a deeper level and to give people greater collective investment in the process.
 My approach since Ann Jellicoe wrote her Community Plays and How to Put Them On has changed radically and are still evolving so I can but give you a snapshot of where I am.
 Each successive project is informed by the lessons of the previous ones, so things are always evolving.
 So, if you are looking for a method there really isn’t one to be had.
 I’m not the same person I was yesterday and after today I hope and expect to have new perspective because of all of you.
 Listening is a great part of working with communities on developing a play.
 I’m an improviser and listening in improvisation is regarded as a willingness to change.
 That should be true of life and that’s what I’ll be doing.
-They say an expert is someone whose made more mistakes in their field of work than most, which is encouraging it means I might be a genius.
-I took of the directorships of Colway Theatre Trust in December 1985 so I think I should start with saying just a little about Ann.
+They say an expert is someone who's made more mistakes in their field of work than most, which is encouraging it means I might be a genius.
+I took off the directorships of Colway Theatre Trust in December 1985 so I think I should start with saying just a little about Ann.

 Ann Jellicoe is universally recognised as the founder of the contemporary community play.
 The term was first coined in 1979 to describe The Reckoning, a play Ann had just finished directing for her home community, Lyme Regis.
 Ann was a relative newcomer to Lyme Regis she arrived after more than a decade in London in the 1950’s and 60’s.
 She had come to fame as the first woman to have a play produced in the main bill at the Royal Court Theatre, the first woman to direct a play at the Royal Court, the first woman literary manager of the English Stage Company.
 The Sport of My Mad Mother, her first play had a profound impact on British Theatre and paved the way for other women playwrights Her next play The Knack, became a Broadway hit and a film version won the Palme d’Or.
 She was among the group of leading playwrights of her generation, but by 1976 family was taking a priority she was feeling disenchanted; it seemed to her the same audiences were trotting from theatre to theatre, whilst theatre didn’t seem that important in most other people’s lives.